Frequently Asked Questions

 Remember, CS students don't just take CS courses.
 You still need to take plenty of non-CS electives to be eligible to apply for the CS Major programs and to complete your degree.

 So you can take COMP1003 at the start of your second year as part of a full course schedule.
-And then move on to courses such as COMP2001, COMP2002 and COMP2003 in the following semester.
+And then, if accepted into the CS Major or Minor, move on to courses such as COMP2001, COMP2002 and COMP2003 in the following semester.

 The Computer Science and Math course requirements are the same for both a B. A and B. Sc. in Computer Science.
 If you pursue a B.Sc. you will be required to take additional courses in a variety of science subjects, if you pursue a B. A. you will be required to take additional HSS courses in a variety of subjects (including at least two courses in a language) and you will need to complete a minor (a group of courses in a particular subject).